 Since most of us aren’t born with a pert bottom, we have to work on it.

-Celebs like Kylie Jenner, who is about to star in her own reality show Life of Kylie (Sunday 13th August at 9pm on E!
+Celebs like Kylie Jenner, who stars in her own reality show Life of Kylie (Sundays at 9pm on E!
 BT TV channel 321/386 HD), and big sis Kim Kardashian have made glute training (glute is another word for the muscles in your bottom) top of people’s to-do lists.

 Why though, is it so hard to get a brilliant bottom?